Musculoskeletal System: Stem Cells | Development | Regeneration | Disease | Evolution

 The musculoskeletal system is complex - composed of muscle, muscle conective tissue, tendons, and bone- and essential for structural support, locomotion, and respiration.
 The broad aim of our lab is to understand the molecular mechanisms and cell-cell interactions regulating musculoskeletal development, regeneration, disease, and evolution.
 We focus on

-With aging and disease, defects in stem cell number and function impair muscle repair and maintenance.
+In birth defects, disease, and aging, defects in stem cell number and function impair muscle development, repair and maintenance.

 Muscle connective tissue: Critical for muscle form and function, and an important component of the stem cell niche.